EventStore/EventStore/docs/server/operations.md

 ### Viewing progress

 The logs contain detailed information about the progress of the scavenge.

-The current state of the scavenge can also be tracked in the [metrics](metrics.md).

 The [execution phase](#execution-phase) of the scavenge emits events into streams.
 Each scavenge operation generates a new stream containing the events related to that